feruzali/smart_mobility/Nigara 12200276/Bonus_work/README.md

 # Voice-Activated Menu Order System

+This is a bonus task that combines three functions: Speech-To-Text, Text-To-Speech, and Order_Confirmation.
+It was implemented for a better understanding of how our user_interaction functions work together.

 This Python script implements a voice-activated menu order system.
 Users can place food orders by speaking into a microphone, and the system processes the spoken words to generate a list of ordered items.
 The script utilizes various libraries for speech recognition, text-to-speech conversion, and fuzzy string matching.

 ## How it Works